 Apophenia

 Apophenia is the term used for the tendency to perceive meaningful connections between unrelated things.
+We tend to use it when people make leaps in logic that we don’t believe/accept/understand.

 Scientists are human beings, and as such are subject to the same cognitive bias as anyone else.
 To the unaware, the white lab coats give an aura of being above such emotional mediocrity.
 As if being a scientist negates being human.